Elizabeth Towers up for collective sale with $630m reserve price

 Schools within 2km include Anglo-Chinese School (Junior), St Joseph's Institution Junior, Singapore Chinese Girls' School and St Margaret's Primary School.

-According to data from the URA, as at Nov 22, units of Elizabeth Towers have transacted for between $4.5 million and S$5 million, at a unit price range from $1,467 to $1,701 per sq ft over the past 2 years.
+According to data from the URA, as at yesterday, units of Elizabeth Towers have transacted for between $4.5 million and $5 million, at a unit price range from $1,467 psf to $1,701 psf over the past two years.